nishant-p-7span/Serverless-Guide/README.md

 - Add the Access id and access key to the Git Secrates.
 - YAML file is uploaded to the repo. use it.
 > this YAML file is configured to apply changes on the push in main branch.

+# Note:
+> Don't forget to Run `npm i` and include node_modules folder in the lamda functions, otherwise function will not work.